StevenPG/kubernetes-homelab/Part_4_Kubernetes/README.md

 We set our cgroup driver to systemd, which means all we need to do to link up with cri-o is the following:

+    # We could run this command, however we may run into issues with certain tools that expect more kube configuration
     sudo kubeadm init --pod-network-cidr=192.169.0.0/16 --cri-socket=unix:///var/run/crio/crio.sock

+So we're going to run the following command instead

+    sudo kubeadm init --config kubeadm-config.yaml

+This kubeadm config yaml contains an additional SAN and other configurations that should handle any missing pieces.
+We can also use a configuration file like this to join to the kubeadm cluster!
+All of the kubeadm config options are available here: https://pkg.go.dev/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2#hdr-Migration_from_old_kubeadm_config_versions

 Also it's worth mentioning, if you follow another tutorial or these issues don't happen for you, you can just skip along.
 I'm documenting what happened to me as I worked through the full setup.